rpatters1/mnxvalidate/notes/validation_ideas.md

 - validate voice uniqueness for sequence objects (should it be unique per staff?)

+### 2.1 completed

+- detect if beam contains a mix of grace notes and non grace notes

 ### 2.0 completed

 - confirm staff systems neither skip nor overlap measures.